anuragsharma50/Stationery-Shop/README.md

 # Why I create such app

-My motivation for such thing is just to Practice with redux, You may not find it much useful.
+My motivation for such thing is just to Practice and Explore redux, You may not find it much useful.

 # Preview